 Structure of a Strength Workout

 Selecting a workout format that corresponds with your goals is a key component of designing an effective exercise program.
 Someone whose aim is to put on mass is simply not going to lift weights identically to someone who wants to lose weight and tone up.
 The choices you make in the weight room, from the number of repetitions to how long you rest, will determine your results.
-Before you begin a -training program, ask yourself the following questions:
+Before you begin a strength-training program, ask yourself the following questions:

 How Many Repetitions Should I Do?

-Choosing the appropriate number of repetitions is the most important step in making sure your fit your goals.
+Choosing the appropriate number of repetitions is the most important step in making sure your workouts fit your goals.
 Repetitions, after all, determine the amount of weight to be lifted.
-If your goal is to mass, then you’ll aim to complete 5-8 reps per set and as such will select relatively heavy weights (80-plus percent of your one rep max on a given exercise).
+If your goal is to build muscle mass, then you’ll aim to complete 5-8 reps per set and as such will select relatively heavy weights (80-plus percent of your one rep max on a given exercise).

-If your goal is to build and mild hypertrophy (slight increase in size) as well as lose weight, 8-12 repetitions per set is a suitable range.
-This will ensure you put on enough mass to increase metabolism and aid fat loss.
+If your goal is to build strength and mild hypertrophy (slight increase in size) as well as lose weight, 8-12 repetitions per set is a suitable range.
+This will ensure you put on enough lean mass to increase metabolism and aid fat loss.
 In fact, those focused on weight loss may complete as many as 15 reps as long as they are choosing weights heavy enough to get to fatigue within this range.
 This means that unless you’re over 60, recuperating from an injury, very obese, or very weak from a sedentary lifestyle, those little 5-lb dumbbells won’t cut it.

 If your goal is to increase muscle endurance (great for those training for distance events as well as for people over 60 or recovering from injury), shoot for 15-20 reps per set, which helps your body better adapt to sustaining loads over time.